+You’re being deceived.
 It’s a clever sleight of hand, but the fact remains it’s a deception.
-As companies and building managers have been trying to embrace open protocol hardware to increase flexibility and reduce future capex requirements, certain access control companies have been cleverly twisting the term “open” to suit their needs.
+As companies and building managers have been trying to embrace open protocol hardware to increase flexibility and reduce future capex requirements, certain companies have been cleverly twisting the term “open access control system” to suit their needs.

 Customers who use access control systems have been plagued by the pitfalls of proprietary hardware, which demand that customers fully rip and replace the controllers of a system to upgrade their software.
 This is incredibly expensive, not to mention complex to coordinate.
 It’s one of the main reasons why the access control world is 10 years behind in the software and service evolutionary process.

 You’ve probably been told that all cloud-based systems are “open” access control systems.
 In one way, they are open API systems that have publicly available APIs that can be leveraged to integrate other software systems.
 However, this is not what people mean when searching for open access control systems.

 The concept of an open access control system is similar to that of an open, BACnet-based EMS system in which the hardware can remain the same but the software is interchangeable.
 If you install a Trane HVAC system, you can use Trane’s hardware but switch to a different software system as long as it’s BACnet based.

 With proprietary hardware systems, you have no option to upgrade or change systems without ripping and replacing the readers and controllers, which is the most expensive part!